Seven45/user_agent/README.md

 - macos;
 - linux

-When you pass unknown arguments, user-agent is generated randomly.
+When you pass unknown arguments, user-agent will generated randomly.
+Package not send network requests!